A partition used to divide a space

 To shut off or keep apart, as from company, society, etc.

-To edit out rude, incorrect, offensive, useless, or otherwise undesirable information from a book, CD or other publication
+To edit out incorrect, offensive, or otherwise undesirable content from a publication

 To impede the work or ability of, especially intending to cause failure